CPK Insurance

 Our Recommendation for Colorado

 If you are shopping commercial truck insurance in Colorado, focus first on how your trucks are used, where they run, and what freight they carry.
 The state’s combination of high hail, wildfire, and winter storm exposure makes physical damage and cargo decisions especially important.
 Compare at least two or three quotes, and make sure each one uses the same limits, deductibles, and endorsements so the pricing is comparable.
 Ask specifically about motor carrier liability coverage, trailer interchange, bobtail coverage, and non-trucking liability insurance if those apply to your operation.
-If you haul through Denver, mountain routes, or long interstate corridors, tell the agent that up front because location and route exposure can change the quote.
-The best policy is the one that fits your truck, your contract terms, and your actual driving pattern in Colorado.
+If you haul through Denver, mountain routes, or long interstate corridors, tell the insurance professional that up front because location and route exposure can change the quote.
+The right policy is the one that fits your truck, your contract terms, and your actual driving pattern in Colorado.

 FAQ